.png)

 Beijing's Mid-Market Chinese Dining, In Context

 For comparison, Beijing's recognised Huaiyang addresses at higher price tiers include formal dining rooms with elaborate service structures.
 Zhong's ¥¥ positioning means the argument is made at the plate level without that infrastructure.
-That is a harder editorial case to sustain across two consecutive Michelin cycles, which makes the back-to-back 2024 and 2025 Bib Gourmand recognition a more meaningful signal than a single year's listing would be.
+That makes the back-to-back 2024 and 2025 Bib Gourmand recognition a meaningful signal.

 Against the broader Beijing specialist Chinese dining scene, the comparison set is instructive.
 Xin Rong Ji (Xinyuan South Road), presenting Taizhou cuisine at ¥¥¥¥, and Chao Shang Chao (Chaoyang), serving Chao Zhou cooking at the same price tier, operate at a significantly higher spend threshold.
 Yu Hua Tai (Xicheng) adds another Huaiyang reference point in the capital.
 Zhong at ¥¥ is making a different case: that precision-sourced regional Chinese cooking does not require a ¥¥¥¥ setting to merit critical attention.